sander6/enygma/README.markdown

 # Enygma: a Sphinx toolset #

+*NOTE: Enygma is currently in a state of disarray, since I hacked it together just enough to work with ActiveRecord.
+The specs shouldn't run and coverage is inexcusable, which I feel bad about.
+I'll clean things up incrementally.
+Until then, consider it in alpha.*

 Sphinx is awesome, but it's sometimes kind of unwieldly to use, requiring a bunch of moving parts just to see what a certain Sphinx query would yank out of your database.
 Some solutions for working with Sphinx exist, but it's hard to justify spinning up an entire new Rails project just to search through some HTML documents you've got lying on your hard drive.

 For this reason, Enygma exists to be an awesome little Sphinx toolset usable just about anywhere.